-At the end of your night, don’t forget to pop into quirky Armageddon Cake and listen to some vinyl while enjoying a decadent dessert.
+At the end of your night out, pop into quirky Armageddon Cake and treat yourself to a decadent dessert.

-The always busy multi-cultural Packington Street packs a cool punch as well.
+The always busy multi-cultural Packington Street packs a cool punch too.

 And while you’re in the area why not enjoy a craft beer in a chilled out setting at Zigfrids Dining Hall and Bar.

 6. Festivals and Events

 Hardly a weekend goes by in Geelong when there isn’t a festival or sporting event taking place.